equipefieldcrops/Soil-Compaction-Geostats/README.md

 This repository contains a **fully reproducible geostatistical workflow** in **English**, adapted for the paper:

-**“Assessing soil mechanical resistance at different depths and compaction mapping at field scale” (2024)**
+**“Assessing soil mechanical resistance at different depths and compaction mapping at field scale” (Camargo et al. 2024)**

 It includes: